-Collegiality is an essential element for achieving a positive and productive atmosphere at Alabama A&M University.
+Collegiality is an essential element for achieving a positive and productive atmosphere at Alabama Agricultural and Mechanical University.
 A collegial spirit entails mutual understanding, respect, and trust and promotes dialogue that will best serve the interests of the University community as a whole and successfully promote the University's mission.

-In a collegial environment, each member of the University community should:
+In a collegial environment, each member of the University community should adhere to the following:

-Promote a collaborative culture;

-Participate in consensus-building problem solving;

-Appreciate opposing viewpoints and individual diversity within and outside the department and college;

-Work within the University's organizational structure in conflict resolution; and

-Adhere to the principles of intellectual freedom.
+- Promote a collaborative culture; - Participate in consensus-building problem solving; - Appreciate opposing viewpoints and individual diversity within and outside the department and college; - Work within the University's organizational structure in conflict resolution; and - Adhere to the principles of intellectual freedom.